Boeing 737 MAX 7 aircraft graces the skies for the first time

 The 737 MAX planes incorporate the distinctive Advanced Technology split-tip winglets with a downward-pointing aerofoil that works to maximize the overall efficiency of the wing.
 They’re powered by the latest CFM International LEAP-1B engines featuring a carbon fiber fan blade and titanium leading edge.
 Chevrons at the rear of the engines serve to reduce the aircraft’s noise footprint.

-The pilots can access all of the important flight information via four displays (pictured above) that are considerably larger than those found on the MAX’s predecessor (the “Next Generation”), thereby offering a less cluttered layout for easier data interpretation.
+The pilots can access all of the important flight information via four displays (pictured above) that are considerably larger than those found on the MAX’s predecessor (the “Next Generation”), thereby offering a less-cluttered layout for easier data interpretation.

 Passengers can make use of touchscreen attendant control panels and enjoy the comfort of wider seats, while redesigned overhead bins with a slight vertical expansion creates space for more bags so you won’t have to head farther down the plane in search of somewhere to put your carry-on luggage.